Physics-50/Module-1/docs/week3.md

 [Go here to plot physics 50 data](https://physics.hmc.edu/fitter/)

-**Please note that use of the provided plotting script for plotting your data is required, plots in Google sheets do not meet course expectations.**
+**Please note that use of the provided plotting script for plotting your data is required; plots in Google sheets do not generate best-fit lines that account for uncertainties of individual data points, and so do not meet course expectations.**

 [A step-by-step guide to using the curve fitting tool is provided here](plotting-guide).